Privacy policy

 Purpose: This cookie is used for Instagram marketing purposes.

 Note: We cannot claim completeness here.
-Which cookies are set in the individual case depends on the embedded functions and your use of Instagram.
+Which cookies are set in individual cases depends on the embedded functions and your use of Instagram.

 How can I delete my data or prevent data storage?

 First, open the Instagram app.
-On your profile page, go down and click on "Help Center".
-You are now on the company's website.
-On the webpage, click "Manage Account" and then click "Delete Your Account".
+On your profile page, scroll down and click on "Help Center".
+Now you will be directed to the company's website.
+On the website, click on "Managing Your Account" and then on "Delete Your Account".

-As already mentioned above, Instagram stores your data primarily via cookies.
-You can manage, deactivate or delete these cookies in your browser.
-Management always works a bit differently depending on your browser.
-Here we show you the instructions for the most important browsers.
+As mentioned above, Instagram primarily stores your data through cookies.
+You can manage, disable, or delete these cookies in your browser.
+Depending on your browser, the management process may vary slightly.
+Here we provide you with instructions for the most important browsers.

-- Chrome: Delete, enable and manage cookies in Chrome
+- Clear, enable, and manage cookies in Chrome

-- Firefox: Clear cookies to remove data websites have placed on your computer
+- Clear cookies in Firefox to remove data that websites have stored on your computer

 Instagram is a subsidiary of Facebook Inc. and Facebook is an active participant in the EU-U.S. Privacy Shield Framework.
-This framework ensures correct data transmission between the USA and the European Union.
-Learn more at https://www.privacyshield.gov/participant?id=a2zt0000000GnywAAC.
-We have tried to give you the most important information about data processing by Instagram.
-On https://help.instagram.com/519522125107875
+This framework ensures correct data transfer between the USA and the European Union. https://www.privacyshield.gov/participant?id=a2zt0000000GnywAAC Learn more about it.
+We have tried to provide you with the most important information about data processing by Instagram. https://help.instagram.com/519522125107875

 GOOGLE RECAPTCHA PRIVACY POLICY

-Our primary goal is to secure and protect our website for you and for us in the best possible way.
-To ensure this, we use Google reCAPTCHA from Google Inc. The company Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services in Europe.
-With reCAPTCHA we can determine if you really are a real human being and not a robot or other spam software.
-We understand spam to mean any unwanted information that is sent to us electronically, unsolicited.
-With the classic CAPTCHAS, you usually had to solve text or image puzzles to check them.
-With reCAPTCHA from Google, we don't have to bother you with such puzzles most of the time.
-In most cases, it is sufficient if you simply tick the box and confirm that you are not a bot.
-With the new Invisible reCAPTCHA version, you don't even have to check the box.
-You can find out exactly how this works and, above all, what data is used for this in the course of this data protection declaration.
+Our top priority is to secure and protect our website for you and for us as best as possible.
+To ensure this, we use Google reCAPTCHA from Google Inc. For the European region, the company responsible for all Google services is Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland).
+With reCAPTCHA, we can determine whether you are really a human being and not a robot or other spam software.
+By spam, we mean any unwanted information that comes to us electronically without being asked.
+With traditional CAPTCHAS, you usually had to solve text or image puzzles for verification.
+With Google's reCAPTCHA, we usually don't have to bother you with such puzzles.
+In most cases, it is enough for you to simply check a box to confirm that you are not a bot.
+With the new Invisible reCAPTCHA version, you don't even have to check a box anymore.
+You can find out how this works exactly and especially which data is used for this in the course of this privacy policy.

 What is reCAPTCHA?

-reCAPTCHA is a free captcha service provided by Google that protects websites from spam software and abuse by non-human visitors.
-Most often, this service is used when filling out forms on the Internet.
-A captcha service is a type of automated Turing test designed to ensure that an action on the internet is being performed by a human and not a bot.
-In the classic Turing test (named after the computer scientist Alan Turing), a human determines the difference between a bot and a human.
-In the case of captchas, the computer or a software program also takes care of this.
-Classic captchas work with small tasks that are easy for humans to solve, but present significant difficulties for machines.
-With reCAPTCHA you no longer have to actively solve puzzles.
+reCAPTCHA is a free captcha service from Google that protects websites from spam software and abuse by non-human visitors.
+This service is most commonly used when filling out forms on the internet.
+A captcha service is a type of automatic Turing test that ensures that an action on the internet is performed by a human and not by a bot.
+In the classic Turing test (named after the computer scientist Alan Turing), a human determines the distinction between bot and human.
+In captchas, this is also done by the computer or a software program.
+Classic captchas work with small tasks that are easy for humans to solve but pose significant difficulties for machines.
+With reCAPTCHA, you no longer have to actively solve puzzles.
 The tool uses modern risk techniques to distinguish humans from bots.
-Here you only have to tick the text field "I'm not a robot" or with Invisible reCAPTCHA even that is no longer necessary.
-With reCAPTCHA, a JavaScript element is integrated into the source text and then the tool runs in the background and analyzes your user behavior.
-The software calculates a so-called Captcha score from these user actions.
-Google uses this score to calculate the probability that you are a human before entering the Captcha. reCAPTCHA or Captchas in general are always used when bots could manipulate or misuse certain actions (e.g. registrations, surveys, etc.).
+Here, you only need to check the "I am not a robot" checkbox or with Invisible reCAPTCHA, this is not even necessary.
+In reCAPTCHA, a JavaScript element is embedded in the source code, and then the tool runs in the background, analyzing your user behavior.
+Based on these user actions, the software calculates a so-called captcha score.
+Google calculates with this score before the captcha input how likely it is that you are a human. reCAPTCHA or captchas in general are used whenever bots could manipulate or abuse certain actions (such as registrations, surveys, etc.).

-We only want to welcome flesh and blood people to our site.
-Bots or spam software of all kinds can safely stay at home.
-That's why we're doing everything we can to protect ourselves and offer you the best possible user experience.
-For this reason we use Google reCAPTCHA from Google.
-So we can be pretty sure that we remain a "bot-free" website.
-By using reCAPTCHA, data is transmitted to Google to determine whether you are really a human being. reCAPTCHA therefore serves to ensure the security of our website and subsequently also your security.
-For example, without reCAPTCHA it could happen that a bot registers as many email addresses as possible during registration in order to then "spam" forums or blogs with unwanted advertising content.
-With reCAPTCHA we can avoid such bot attacks.
+We only want to welcome real people to our site.
+Bots or spam software of all kinds are welcome to stay at home.
+That's why we pull out all the stops to protect ourselves and offer the best possible user experience for you.
+For this reason, we use Google reCAPTCHA from Google.
+This way, we can be pretty sure that we remain a "bot-free" website.
+By using reCAPTCHA, data is transmitted to Google to determine whether you are really a human.
+So reCAPTCHA serves the security of our website and consequently your security as well.
+For example, without reCAPTCHA, it could happen that during registration, a bot registers as many email addresses as possible to then "spam" forums or blogs with unwanted advertising content.
+With reCAPTCHA, we can avoid such bot attacks.

-reCAPTCHA collects personal data from users to determine whether the actions on our website really come from people.
-The IP address and other data that Google needs for the reCAPTCHA service can therefore be sent to Google.
-IP addresses are almost always shortened within the member states of the EU or other contracting states of the Agreement on the European Economic Area before the data ends up on a server in the USA.
-The IP address is not combined with other data from Google unless you are logged in with your Google account while using reCAPTCHA.
+reCAPTCHA collects personal data from users to determine whether the actions on our website are actually performed by humans.
+This may involve sending the IP address and other data required by Google for the reCAPTCHA service to Google.
+IP addresses are almost always shortened within the member states of the EU or other contracting parties to the Agreement on the European Economic Area before the data is transferred to a server in the USA.
+The IP address is not combined with other data from Google unless you are logged into your Google account while using reCAPTCHA.
 First, the reCAPTCHA algorithm checks whether Google cookies from other Google services (YouTube, Gmail, etc.) are already placed on your browser.
 Then reCAPTCHA sets an additional cookie in your browser and captures a snapshot of your browser window.

 The following list of collected browser and user data does not claim to be complete.
-Rather, they are examples of data that, to our knowledge, are processed by Google.
+Rather, these are examples of data that, to our knowledge, are processed by Google.

-- Referrer URL (the address of the site the visitor came from)
+- Referrer URL (the address of the page from which the visitor is coming)

 - IP address (e.g. 256.123.123.1)

-It is undisputed that Google uses and analyzes this data even before you click on the "I'm not a robot" tick.
-With the Invisible reCAPTCHA version, you don't even have to check the box and the whole recognition process runs in the background.
-Google does not tell you in detail how much and what data Google stores.
+Unquestionably, Google uses and analyzes this data even before you click on the checkbox "I am not a robot."
+With the Invisible reCAPTCHA version, even the checkbox is eliminated, and the entire recognition process takes place in the background.
+Google does not provide detailed information on how much and which data they exactly store.

 Name: IDE

-Purpose: This cookie is set by DoubleClick (also owned by Google) to register and report the actions of a user on the website when dealing with advertisements.
-In this way, the effectiveness of the advertising can be measured and appropriate optimization measures can be taken.
-IDE is stored in browsers under doubleclick.net domain.
+Purpose: This cookie is set by the company DoubleClick (also owned by Google) to record and report a user's actions on the website in relation to advertisements.
+This allows the effectiveness of advertising to be measured and appropriate optimization measures to be taken.
+IDE is stored in browsers under the domain doubleclick.net.

 Name: 1P_JAR

 Purpose: This cookie collects statistics on website usage and measures conversions.
 A conversion occurs, for example, when a user becomes a buyer.
 The cookie is also used to display relevant advertisements to users.
-Furthermore, the cookie can be used to prevent a user from seeing the same ad more than once.
+Furthermore, the cookie can prevent a user from seeing the same ad more than once.

 Name: ANID

-Purpose: We were not able to find out much information about this cookie.
-In Google's privacy policy, the cookie is used in connection with "advertising cookies" such as e.g. For example, “DSID”, “FLC”, “AID”, “TAID” are mentioned.
-ANID is stored under domain google.com.
+Purpose: We could not find out much information about this cookie.
+In Google's privacy policy, the cookie is mentioned in connection with "advertising cookies" such as "DSID", "FLC", "AID", "TAID".
+ANID is stored under the domain google.com.

 Name: CONSENT

-Purpose: The cookie stores the status of a user's consent to the use of various Google services.
-CONSENT is also used for security purposes to screen users, prevent fraudulent login information and protect user data from unauthorized attacks.
+Purpose: The cookie stores the status of a user's consent to use various services from Google.
+CONSENT also serves security purposes to verify users, prevent fraud of login credentials, and protect user data from unauthorized attacks.

 Name: NID